 Traditionally, the music for a Kathakali performance was provided by two drummers and two singers on either side of the stage.
 However, in modern times technology too plays a role!
 The singers recite the story of the play, verse by verse, in Sanskritized Malayalam and the actors interpret every word through their mudras and abhinaya.
 In this way, the whole story is narrated and displayed.

-A Kathakali dance performance
+A Kathakali dance performance in action

-The dancers put their heart and soul into the performance so much so that they lived and emoted the characters.
+The Kathakali dancers put their heart and soul into the performance so much so that they lived and emoted the characters.
 It never looked superficial and this dedication is what makes these classical art forms like Kathakali, a class apart, and rooted in reality.

 Parting words on the classical dance form of Kathakali